 Podcast hosting is different from website hosting.
 These two things may seem the same: They’re both a “place” on the internet designed to serve up files to visitors.
 This is true, but only a surface understanding.

 But web hosting companies build and price their packages based on entities wishing to serve web files and images.
-There is also an allotment for some audio and video.
+There is also an allotment of some audio and video.
 However, this is minimal as most sites do not serve up much of these directly.By comparison to most web pages and related files, audio and video files are HUGE.

 By comparison, to most web pages and related files, audio and video files are HUGE.
 And they eat up an enormous amount of bandwidth and resources.
 They’re also not the norm for a website.
 For this reason, web hosts don’t just frown upon using your website to house your MP3s; they out and out disallow it.
 And some will shut down your entire site if they catch you running a podcast’s feed.

 Some may say ask for forgiveness rather than permission and just do it till you get caught.